SAP/fosstars-rating-core/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/fosstars-rating-core)](https://api.reuse.software/info/github.com/SAP/fosstars-rating-core)
 [![Fosstars security rating](https://raw.githubusercontent.com/SAP/fosstars-rating-core/fosstars-report/fosstars_badge.svg)](https://github.com/SAP/fosstars-rating-core/blob/fosstars-report/fosstars_report.md)

-# Ratings for open-source projects
+# Ratings for open source projects

-This is a framework for defining and calculating ratings for open-source projects.
+This is a framework for defining and calculating ratings for open source projects.
 See [docs](https://sap.github.io/fosstars-rating-core/) for more details.

-## Security rating for open-source projects
+## Security rating for open source projects

-Open-source software helps a lot, but it also may bring new security issues and therefore increase security risks.
+open source software helps a lot, but it also may bring new security issues and therefore increase security risks.
-Is it safe to use a particular open-source component?
+Is it safe to use a particular open source component?
 Sometimes answering this question is not easy.
-The security rating for open-source projects helps to answer this question.
+The security rating for open source projects helps to answer this question.
-First, it gathers various data about an open-source project.
+First, it gathers various data about an open source project.
 Then, it calculates a security rating for it.
-The rating helps to assess the security risk that comes with this open-source project.
+The rating helps to assess the security risk that comes with this open source project.

 More details about the security rating can be found in the [docs](https://sap.github.io/fosstars-rating-core/oss_security_rating.html).